Please keep up to date with news and events in our region on Facebook

 Read about last year’s event to see what you can look forward to.

-We’re always looking for stories to pop on our web site and send to your local media, and snippets (two or three sentences) to promote your events or show what you’ve been doing, with photos (landscape format) and links.
+We’re always looking out for stories to pop on our web site and send to your local media, and snippets (two or three sentences) to promote your events or show what you’ve been doing, with photos (landscape format) and links.
 Or why not send us a short video (15-100 seconds, landscape format) done in one take on your ‘phone to share on our social media.
 All should have some RYA/regional connection.
 Other clubs can enjoy your achievements and benefit from your experience.
 Send us your story